 South Carolina allows the sale, purchase, possession, distribution, and use of hemp-derived cannabinoids as long as they comply with the federal Farm Bill's 0.3% THC cap and fall in line with the state's own HB 3449!

 You already knew CBD was legal as it has no psychoactive properties, but South Carolina's cannabinoids legality extends well beyond that.
-In fact, all hemp-derived cannabinoids are legal in the Palmetto State, whether you want the energizing effects of delta 10, the euphoric effects of HHC, or the intensity of THCO.
+In fact, all hemp-derived cannabinoids are legal in the Palmetto State, whether you want the energizing effects of delta 10 or the euphoric effects of HHC.
 The classic delta 9 is also legal in the state as long as it contains less than 0.3% THC.